 An Interdisciplinary Blog About Human Behavior:

-The Who We Am blog has been active since 2010 as a way to maintain a transdisciplinary discussion among researchers looking at influential factors in human behavior with a focus on the importance of culture, defined as the shared stories, artifacts, and behaviors that define a people and shape their ways of life.
+The Who We Am blog was active between 2010 and 2013 as a way to maintain a transdisciplinary discussion among researchers looking at influential factors in human behavior with a focus on the importance of culture, defined as the shared stories, artifacts, and behaviors that define a people and shape their ways of life.
 The project takes part in a wider trend of increasing interest in culture and its impact on health, education, poverty, politics, and conflict.